MileHacker Logo

 Important Considerations for All Travelers

-• Be aware of ZTL (Limited Traffic Zones) if self-driving to avoid fines.
+• Be aware of ZTL (Limited Traffic Zones) if you are self--driving to avoid fines.

 • Parking in Portofino is extremely limited and expensive; parking in Santa Margherita Ligure and using public transport is recommended.

-• Vehicle access directly into the Portofino village center is heavily restricted.
+• Vehicle access directly into the Portofino the village square is heavily restricted.

-• Always check current bus and ferry schedules as they vary by season and time of day.
+• Always verify current bus and ferry schedules as they are not consistent by season and time of day.

-• Book international flights and accommodations well in advance, especially for high season.
+• Reserve international flights and accommodations well in advance, especially for high season.

 • Portofino is an expensive destination; budgeting and utilizing money-saving strategies is important.